Mandarin Fitness Weight Loss

 Scam 2

 You get a knock on your door by someone saying they’ve been doing some work locally for the council or highways agency.
 Fortunately they have some tarmac left over!
 The caller offers to tarmac your drive for a very reasonable price.
 You’re on the spot – they have the tarmac and the offer is only available now!
+This is almost identical to Scam 1.
+If you accept the quote it’s guaranteed to be hugely inflated by the time the job is done.
+Failure to pay is met with the usual hostility and threats of violence and intimidation.
+Follow the advice here to avoid these problems:

 Crime Prevention – Get A Proper Quote

 DON’T hire people you don’t know following a knock on your door.
 ALWAYS get three independent quotes for the work or employ someone you know and trust.
 A laminated card on a lanyard doesn’t make the owner official so don’t be fooled.
 It doesn’t matter how convincing the person is, be prepared to shut the door and leave them outside while you check with the relevant authority (Gas, electric, water, council etc) to see if they have workers in your area.
-DON’T use the number that the person at the door gives you as it may be part of the scam.
-If you suspect foul play CALL LINCOLNSHIRE POLICE and let your neighbours know through the usual online (Neighbourhood Watch, Nextdoor or Facebook) channels.

 Theft And Burglary